 (C) Provide an alternate water supply or treatment if the cleanup action does not protect an existing use of the groundwater.
 A cleanup action is not protective of an existing use if a hazardous substance concentration exceeds the protective groundwater concentration for that use.

 (d) Public concerns and tribal rights and interests.
-For Ecology-conducted or Ecology-supervised remedial actions, Ecology must consider the following when selecting a cleanup action:
+For ecology-conducted or ecology-supervised remedial actions, ecology will consider the following when selecting a cleanup action:

 (i) Public concerns, including the concerns of vulnerable populations and overburdened communities, identified under WAC 173-340-600(13) and (14); and

-(ii) Indian tribes’ rights and interests in their tribal lands identified under WAC 173-340-620.
+(ii) Indian tribes’ rights and interests identified under WAC 173-340-620.

 (4) Determining whether a cleanup action provides for a reasonable restoration time frame.